');

 About Los Angeles, CA

-Los Angeles is a major city in California with a population of 3,857,897 residents.
-The median household income is $80,366 per year, which is above the national average.
-The median age in Los Angeles is 36.9 years.
+Los Angeles is a major city located in California with a population of 3,857,897 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $80,366 per year, which is 7% above the national median of $75,149.
+The median age of 36.9 years is close to the US median age of 38.9 years.

 How Los Angeles Ranks in California